What is Schema Therapy & is it the right choice for you?

 4. Behavioural

-Your therapist will first work with you to identify your Schemas together.
-Then one or more of these techniques can be used to change your negative beliefs, problem behaviours, and distressing emotions.
+Your therapist will first work with you to identify your Schemes together.
+Then one or more of these techniques can be used to change your negative beliefs, problem behaviors, and distressing emotions.

 Learn more about a Schema Therapy Session by reading this informative article (COMING SOON)…